CleverPet/hackerpet/games/ControlPet/README.md

 ### Webbrowser

-If your device supports mDNS (Avahi/Zeroconf) you open the address [http://cleverpet.local](http://cleverpet.local) to access the remote control.
+If your device supports mDNS (Avahi/Zeroconf) open the address [http://cleverpet.local](http://cleverpet.local) to access the remote control.

 If mDNS is not supported you need to go directly to http://<ip address of your hub>